rust-lang/cargo/src/doc/src/reference/semver.md

 <a id="repr-align-remove"></a>
 #### Major: Removing `repr(align)` from a struct, union, or enum

-It is a breaking change to remove `repr(align)` from a struct, union, or enum.
+It is a breaking change to remove `repr(align)` from a struct, union, or enum, if their layout was well-defined.
 This may change the alignment or layout that external crates are relying on.

 This change should be safe to make if the type is not well-defined as discussed in [type layout](#type-layout) (such as having any private fields and having an undocumented alignment).